Citizenship

 Who can represent me on my citizenship application?

 If your citizenship application is received after June 10, 2015, any paid representatives you may have hired must be authorized to do so.
-This would include members of the Immigration Consultants of Canada Regulatory Council, lawyers or notaries including paralegals and students at law.
+This would include members of the College of Immigration and Citizenship Consultants, lawyers or notaries including paralegals and students at law.

 How much does it cost to apply for Canadian citizenship?